twostraws/SwiftGD/README.md

 # SwiftGD

 This is a simple Swift wrapper for libgd, allowing for basic graphic rendering on server-side Swift where Core Graphics is not available.
+Although this package was originally written to accompany my book [Server-Side Swift](https://www.hackingwithswift.com/store/server-side-swift), it's likely to be of general use to anyone wishing to perform image manipulation on their server.

-It wraps GD inside Swift classes to make them easier to use, and provides the following functionality:
+SwiftGD wraps GD inside classes to make it easier to use, and provides the following functionality:

 - Loading PNGs and JPEGs from disk.
 - Writing images back to disk as PNG or JPEG.